eric-le-12/selfdeblur/README.md

 # What is different?
 (Between our implementation and author's implementation)

-- Loss function : The author did not implement Total variation loss
+- Loss function : We provided TV loss regularization The author did not implement Total variation loss

 - Modularity: The architecture of the Encoder-Decoder model of our implementation is splited into 3 modules for every layer at depth i: skip block, encoder block and the post-processing block.
 While the author simple implemeted them in a very complicated loop - what we found uncomfortable